Media of Sudan

 As of the early 2000s, Sudan had one of the most restrictive media environments in Africa.
-Sudan’s print media since independence generally have served one of the political parties or the government in power, although there occasionally were outspoken independent newspapers.
+Sudan's print media since independence generally have served one of the political parties or the government in power, although there occasionally were outspoken independent newspapers.

 There was more press freedom under civilian governments than during military regimes.
 Radio and television were always under much firmer government control, irrespective of the type of government.

+During the 2023 war in Sudan, journalists and independent media organizations have been working under considerable threats, mainly caused by intimidation and hostility from the warring parties, political and ethnic animosity, as well as financial and psychological distress.

 Legal framework and censorship

 The Interim National Constitution of 1986 provided an unrestricted right to freedom of expression, dissemination of information, and access to the press without prejudice to order, safety, or public morals “as determined by the law.”
 It added that the state guaranteed freedom of the press and other media “as shall be regulated by law in a democratic society.”
 Finally, the constitution stated that all media must abide by professional ethics, refrain from inciting religious, ethnic, racial, or cultural hatred, and must not agitate for violence or war.
 The constitution clearly left most of the implementation of press freedom to the passage of laws.

 In 2003 President Omar al-Bashir proclaimed the lifting of censorship and the transfer of responsibility for monitoring the media from the National Security Organization to the 21-member National Press Council (NPC).
 The president of the republic selected seven members and the National Assembly chose five members.
 The Journalists’ Union elected seven members and leaders of the union selected the final two members.
 Transfer of responsibility for monitoring the media resulted in only marginal improvement because state security officials circumvented the NPC by relying on the government prosecutor in charge of subversive crimes.
 The Sudanese government continued to censor print and broadcast media, and journalists also practiced self-censorship.